 SGMP Strategy 14.2.3: Coordinate with local communities and organizations to promote the development of agricultural products and markets, including the development of farmers markets, buy-local campaigns, and a local products website to market and distribute fresh goods.

 SGMP Strategy 16.1.1: Develop education programs and outreach to support agriculture and ranching.
-Include materials on organic farming, year round farming and better range management practices.
+Include materials on organic farming, year-round farming and better range management practices.

 In Addition, the Community Plan includes these area-specific agricultural keys to sustainability: